-Patients who have lost teeth and wish to receive dental implants may not be eligible if they have also lost a significant amount of jaw bone structure.
-Bone grafting helps fortify the jaw bone so that patients can enjoy the benefits of dental implants, as well as the improved appearance of a strong, healthy jaw line.
+If you've lost teeth and wish to have dental implants, this may not be immediately possible if you've also lost a significant amount of jaw bone structure.
+Bone grafting helps fortify your jaw bone so you can enjoy the benefits of dental implants.

 There are several methods of bone grafting to choose from, including:

 These bone grafts use bone taken from a nonessential area of your body, like your chin.
 Autogenous grafts are often preferable because they use your own tissues.